-Friction Course (AR-ACFC or ACFC) Overlay
+AR-ACFC Overlay

-Some PCCP pavements receive at least a 3⁄4 inch lift of rubberized asphaltic concrete friction course (AR-ACFC or ACFC) on top.
-The rubberized friction course absorbs traffic noise, thus making it quieter for adjacent residential neighborhoods.
+Many PCCP pavements now receive a 3⁄4" lift of rubberized ACFC on top.
+The rubberized ACFC absorbs traffic noise, thus making it quieter for adjacent residential neighborhoods.
 In addition the ride is quieter and smoother for the driver.
-AR-ACFC with inclusion of crumb rubber asphalt (CRA) is typically used below an elevation of 3,000 ft.
-At 3,000 ft and above, ACFC with a TR+ (tire rubber and polymer modified) binder is utilized.

-The requirements for tinning as described above are not necessary should the plans specify friction course.
-If traffic is required to temporarily use the new PCCP, prior to placement of the friction course, tinning is required.
+The requirements for tining as described above are not necessary should the plans specify rubberized ACFC.
+If traffic is required to temporarily use the new PCCP, prior to placement of the rubberized ACFC, tining is required.

-Some sort of texturing on the PCCP is required so the friction course adheres to the pavement.
+Some sort of texturing on the PCCP is required so the rubberized ACFC adheres to the pavement.
 This is developed by dragging a mat of Astroturf, extending the full width of the new pavement, behind the paving operation.
-Placing weight in the form of $2 \times 4$ 's on top of the Astroturf mat assists in developing the required texture.
+Placing weight in the form of 2 x 4's on top of the Astroturf mat assists in developing the required texture.

-Prior to placing the friction course, the PCCP needs to be thoroughly cleaned, removing any curing compound; otherwise the friction course may not bond to the PCCP.
-Additionally, the tack coat for friction course must be applied correctly at the required application rate with either PG asphalt or concentrate and allowed to fully break to ensure an adequate bond with PCCP surface.
+Prior to placing the rubberized ACFC, the PCCP needs to be thoroughly cleaned, removing any curing compound; otherwise the rubberized ACFC may not bond to the PCCP.